-- Refinancing: When you take out one loan to replace another one, preferably with a lower interest rate and better repayment terms.
-You don’t necessarily need to have many different types of debt to refinance; you can refinance one loan with another one.
+- Refinancing: You take out one loan to replace another one, preferably with a lower interest rate and better repayment terms.
+You don’t necessarily need to have many types of debt to refinance; you can refinance one loan with another one.

 While the two are different, you can still manage them in the same way.
 For instance, if you’ve previously had a business consolidation loan, you can refinance it to take advantage of a lower interest rate.

 How to get a business debt consolidation loan

 While every lender will have different requirements, most will look at factors such as your income, credit score and debt-to-income ratio.
 Below are several steps you can take to obtain a commercial debt consolidation loan:

 - Check your credit score: Most lenders will require that you have a score of 650 or higher.
 However, some lenders specialize in bad-credit loans and may work with you if you have a score in the upper 500s.